Dancers are told it takes 10 years to learn tango.

 Until the mid-1990s, tango was understood in groups of steps, or sequences.
 The Cochabamba Investigation Group analyzed tango and identified the basic Elements, from which dancers can compose.

-Dancing from the Elements empowers dancers to increase their vocabulary, challenge partners to maintain intense concentration, and use space skillfully for better floorcraft.
+Dancing from the Elements empowers dancers to to express every music, challenge partners to maintain intense concentration, and use space skillfully for better floorcraft.
 Improvisation skills are essential to navigating crowded dance floors and dancing on diverse music.

 The MasterCourse Curriculum